felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     ![alt text](imgs/mod_04_img_08.png "BookService RU deploy 3")

-    While the poller.ps1 is making several calls, you may receive a few HTTP 503 (Service Unavailable) codes, which shows how short the downtime window is with rolling updates.
+    While the _poller.ps1_ script is making several calls, you may receive a few HTTP 503 (Service Unavailable) codes, which shows how short the downtime window is with rolling updates.

     ![alt text](imgs/mod_04_img_07.png "BookService RU deploy 3")